cobobc/milestone_3_cooking_app/README.md

 I'd like to thank my mentor Spencer Barriball for his guidance, efficiency and positivity throughout my project.

-I'd like to thank my mentor Daisy McGirr who kindly stepped in to take my final project review as Spencer was on holidays.
+I'd like to thank mentor Daisy McGirr who kindly stepped in to take my final project review as Spencer was on holidays.
 I am so thankful for her help.

 Thank you to Tim Nelson a Tutor at Code Institute whose teaching techniques helped me understand how to implement Python into a project.
 A lot of this project's code structing was sourced from Tim's amazing Mini Project and Flash Framework lessons.

 Thank you to Matt Rudge the Senior Product Developer at Code Institute for his lessons on implementing EmailJS into a project.

-Thanks to my fellow students on Slack for helping various accordian issues I had on the recipe page and with helping get the corect category to display when a user wants to edit a recipe.
+Thanks to Slack user Melinda Zhang for helping various accordian issues I had on the recipe page and with helping get the corect category to display when a user wants to edit a recipe.

 Thank you to my tester friends Fionn and Ollie who allowed me to contsantly test my EmailJS functionality with their email addresses.